visgl/deck.gl/docs/upgrade-guide.md

 * `TextLayer.getSize` or `TextLayer.sizeScale`
 * `PointCloudLayer.radiusPixels`

 #### Accessors

-All layer accessors that support constant values are default to constants to prioritize performance.
+All layer accessors that support constant values have had their default values changed to constants.
 For example, `ScatterplotLayer`'s default `getRadius` prop is changed from `d => d.radius || 1` to `1`.
 All dynamic attributes now must be explicitly specified.
+This change makes sure that using default values results in best performance.

 #### Views and Controllers